ultraviolet-1986/patina/README.md

 # Patina
-A 'patina', 'layer', or 'framework' for BASH under Linux which aims to help users perform tasks quicker by the command line.
+A 'patina', 'layer', or 'toolbox' for BASH under Linux which aims to help users perform tasks quicker by the command line.

 # Table of Contents
 - [Introduction](#introduction)